June 7, 10:00-11:00 a.m.

 2023 School Group Field Trips on Sweet Breeze

-Friends of the Rivers will again be offering on-river school group field trips that meet Indiana DOE Standards for Social Studies (Indiana and Regional History) for grades 3, 4 & 5 and Science (Ecology) for grades 4 – 11.
+Friends of the Rivers will again be offering on-river school group field trips that meet Indiana DOE Standards for Social Studies (Indiana and Regional History) for grades 3, 4 & 5.
 All field trips are open for all abilities on our fully accessible boat.

 The 45 minute field trips will again have a discounted cost of $5 per student underwritten by Friends of the Rivers.
 There is a minimum of 20 youth per tour.
 A maximum of three school staff are admitted free and any additional adults are charged the community tour rate.